-We share the concern of lawmakers and citizens for the safety of U.S. soldiers and civilians serving abroad in these times of great uncertainty and danger.
-In the face of this perilous climate, our nation must not embrace a morality based on an attitude that "desperate times call for desperate measures" or "the end justifies the means."
+While we recognize that combating terrorism remains a top priority for Congress and the Administration, we also recognize that any report of prisoner mistreatment by military or civilian agents of the United States or its allies could seriously undermine U.S. efforts to defeat terrorism.
+More importantly, prisoner mistreatment compromises human dignity.
+Our nation must not embrace a morality based on an attitude that "desperate times call for desperate measures" or "the end justifies the means."
+A respect for the dignity of every person, ally or enemy, must serve as the foundation of security, justice and peace.
+There can be no compromise on the moral imperative to protect the basic human rights of any individual incarcerated for any reason.
 The inherent justice of our cause and the perceived necessities involved in confronting terrorism must not lead to a weakening or disregard of U.S. or international law.

 In a time of terrorism and fear, our individual and collective obligations to respect dignity and human rights, even of our worst enemies, gains added importance.
 Reaffirming the standards contained in Common Article 3 of the Geneva Conventions would reflect the conviction that our nation must treat its prisoners as we would expect our enemies to treat our own military personnel or citizens.
-We urge you to support proposed legislative language that would definitively implement America's commitment to Common Article 3.
+We urge you to support proposed legislative language in HR 2082 that would definitively implement America's commitment to Common Article 3 and expand the application of standards of humane treatment during interrogation, as exemplified in the revised Army Field Manual, to all U.S. government agencies and their agents.
 Preserving the strong U.S. commitment to humane and ethical treatment of detainees would continue your efforts to restore the moral credibility of the United States at a crucial time.